la10736/rstest/README.md

 #### Use Parametrize definition in more tests

 If you need to use a test list for more than one test you can use [`rstest_reuse`][reuse-crate-link] crate.
-With this helper crate you can define a template and use it everywhere .
+With this helper crate you can define a template and use it everywhere.

 ```rust
 use rstest::rstest;